Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Use of resources.md

 	- it is based on source criticism
 	- the most important aspect is relevance (information noise, filtering out irrelevant results)
 ---
-### Rules and ethical aspects of source designation
+### Rules and ethical aspects of source referencing
-- resources may only be used in accordance with certain formal and ethical requirements (copyright law, etc.)
+- rules
+	1. Use the appropriate citation style.
+	2. Include all necessary information.
+	3. Use quotation marks for direct quotes.
+	4. Paraphrase and summarize properly.
+	5. Maintain consistency.
+	6. Cite all sources used.
+	7. Provide clear references.
+	8. Verify your citations.
 - formal requirements
 	- publication of data on the sources used (bibliographic item, who, what, where, when, how much was published)
 - ethical standards